• Blog

 What They Don’t Do

 If you’re hoping for long-term results from these tools, you might be disappointed.
-While they both provide soothing massages and promote relaxation, the benefits they provide are superficial.
+While they both provide soothing massages and promote relaxation, the skin benefits they provide are superficial.
 Face rollers and gua sha tools are effective for improving circulation and temporarily reducing puffiness in the skin.
 However, there’s limited evidence to support their ability to provide permanent anti-aging effects or major skin benefits.

 Rollers are often marketed as being able to contour, lift, and sculpt facial muscles.
 However, they don’t apply enough pressure to stimulate muscle tone.
 Furthermore, many fans use them in conjunction with facial creams and serums, believing the roller can penetrate these products deeper into the skin for enhanced absorption.
 Unfortunately, these claims are also unsubstantiated.